-A VIE consolidated by the Company entered into a derivative instrument consisting of a cross currency swap that as of March 31, 2024 and December 31, 2023 had outstanding notional amounts of \$39 million.
+A VIE consolidated by the Company entered into a derivative instrument consisting of a cross currency swap that as of September 30, 2024 and December 31, 2023 had outstanding notional amounts of \$37 million and \$39 million, respectively.
 The cross currency swap was entered into to manage the variability in cash flows resulting from fluctuations in foreign currency rates.
-The fair value of the VIE derivative was determined based on the valuation provided by an independent third party, which is included in "Liabilities of consolidated variable interest entities - Derivative liabilities" on the Company's consolidated balance sheets.
+The fair value of the VIE derivative was determined based on the valuation provided by an independent third-party, which is included in "Liabilities of consolidated variable interest entities - Derivative liabilities" on the Company's consolidated balance sheets.
 As the significant inputs are unobservable, the derivative contract is categorized in Level 3 of the fair value hierarchy.